Property & Equipment Requirements

 Asset Custodians shall update in Workday the physical location of assets as they are moved, or within a reasonable period of time after such move.
 Assets that are reassigned from one department to another shall be transferred in Workday.
 It is the responsibility of the department receiving an asset to confirm possession of same prior to approving the transfer in Workday.

-No inventory property of this institution shall be removed from campus to a non-university location for use and storage without the prior approval of the employee's department head or director.
-In the event, the department head or director is the user, the department head or director's next level supervisor shall be sought for approval.
-The department head or director shall be responsible for documenting the employee's temporary use and storage of the inventory property on the Property Management‘s Home Storage/Remote Location Form.
+No moveable property of this institution (fleet vehicles excepted) shall be removed from campus to a non-university location for use or storage without the prior approval of the employee's department head or director.
+If the department head or director is the user, the department head or director's next level supervisor shall approve.
+The department head or director shall be responsible for documenting the employee's temporary use or storage of the moveable property on the Off Campus/Home Storage form.
 Approval shall be based on the purposes of research or other reason within the scope and mission of the University.
-The department head or director will be responsible to forward a copy of the Home Storage/Remote Location Form to Property Management prior to the time of release.
-The department head or director will be responsible for verifying the return of the movable property.
-Inventory property used and stored at a non-university location shall not be used for personal benefit or any purpose that can be considered misuse of state property.
+The department's Asset Custodian will be responsible to forward a copy of the Off Campus/Home Storage form to Property Management prior to the time of release.
+The Asset Custodian will be responsible for verifying return of the property at the end of the approval period.
+University property removed from campus shall not be used for personal benefit or any purpose that can be considered misuse of state property.
 The use of state property for personal benefit is illegal under state law.

 Whenever a trailer is purchased, a signed and notarized Certificate of Origin (especially for a new trailer) and a Bill of Sale must be received from the vendor.
 The purchaser should exercise extra precaution when these documents are obtained to make sure they are properly notarized and made out to Louisiana State University, not to the individual purchasing the trailer.
 These documents are necessary when the trailer is purchased through Procurement.
 Property Management must have these documents to obtain a title and license for the trailer.